walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vci-wallet/README.md

 ### Protocol Version

-This library implements **OpenID for Verifiable Credential Issuance 1.0** (final specification), building on OAuth2 2.0 and OpenID Connect.
+This library implements **OpenID for Verifiable Credential Issuance 1.0** (final specification), building on OAuth 2.0 and OpenID Connect.

 ## How to Use This Library